 Put the water in a small bowl and sprinkle the gelatin over it.
 Wait about 5 minutes.
 Then microwave the milk to nearly boiling and add it to the gelatin.
 Stir until the gelatin is completely dissolved.
 This recipe yields 1/4 cup of glue.

-As you might imagine, the milk will spoil eventually, so the glue mixture will only last a couple days.
+As you might imagine, the milk will spoil eventually, so the wet glue mixture should only be stored a couple days.

 These tricks would work well for sticking posters to windows or mirrors, too.